ranand12/blog/_posts/2020-02-21-podcast-ep13-eddie.md

 {% include podcast-player.html %}

-In this episode we talk to Eddie who works as a Principal Commercial Software Engineer @ Microsoft.
+In this episode we talk to Eddie who works as a Commercial Software Engineer @ Microsoft.
 He has also co-authored the book [Kubernetes Best practices](https://www.amazon.com/Kubernetes-Best-Practices-Blueprints-Applications/dp/1492056472) along with Brendan Burns and is a contributor for CNCF/K8s.
 This episode is **jam-packed** with super good K8s content and we talk about the following:

 * Eddie's journey
 * Learning path for K8s to someone coming from the Windows world(really good analogies to make it sticky)